Drinking rainwater from banana leaf, Nigeria. (c) I. Uwanaka/UNEP peopleandplanet.net

 The ageing world

 "One in 10 persons is over the age of sixty.
 By 2050, this proportion will have doubled to one in five."
-Kofi Annan, former UN Secretary General
+Kofi Annan, UN Secretary General

 Human progress in the last century has led to a gradual ageing of the human population.
 The world's people have never been this healthy or lived this long - and, with some local and regional setbacks, the process looks set to continue.
 Lower infant and child mortality, better nutrition, education, housing, health care and access to family planning have led to people living longer in nearly all parts of the world. ... more